 This card design is for our friends in France to thank them for their wonderful hospitality.
 While staying with some friends, we introduced them to Choc Ripple Cake, an Australian version of tiramisu.

 Here is Christophe from Christophe's Crumbs making and enjoying a Choc Ripple Cake: - a 250g package of choc ripple biscuits - 500mL thickened cream - 1 tsp caster sugar - 1 tsp vanilla essence - coffee - chocolate shavings or cocoa Beat the cream, sugar, and vanilla essence together until it forms stiff peaks.
 Spread a thick layer of cream onto a flat plate.
 Quickly dip both sides of a biscuit into the coffee, trying not to get it too soggy, and stand it upright in the cream.
 Alternate between biscuits and cream until you have a nice long log.
 Cover the log with the rest of the cream and sprinkle the chocolate shavings or cocoa on top.
-Leave in the refrigerate for at least 6 hrs.
+Refrigerate for at least 6 hrs.
 Cut the cake on a diagonal to get the stripped pattern in each slice.
 Bon appétit!